bcowell/Java/cis3700/README.txt

 ----------------------

 New to Java so this assignment was very challenging.
 Seemed strange not do something like this in c.
-In the end I managed to get the SearchAgent to solve the puzzles but could figure out how to properly format the solution.
+In the end I managed to get the SearchAgent to solve the puzzles but didn't finish formatting the solution.

 TO USE
 -----------------